Sonna/setup_vagrant_rails_and_cap_deploy/README.markdown

 Run the command ```vagrant up```

 This will download the appropriate Vagrant box, a virtual machine built for use with Vagrant, and install the software listed in the manifests.

-_*Note: This will take some time_
+_*Note: This will take some time and may fail from timing out when installing some packages.
+If that happens restart the virtual machine with ```vagrant reload```.
+This also useful for making changes take affect after updating the configure manifests._